Facets-cloud/facets-cloud.github.io/docs/compliance/README.md

 * Database, Cloud resource secrets are requested by the applications in the stack definitions and fulfilled by facets at the cluster launch.
 This eliminates any need of a manual password or access creation that can potentially expose risk of leakage.
-* All PVCs are encrypted and cloud-native databases like Aurora are provisioned with the best practice security policies.
+* All PVCs are encrypted and cloud-native databases like Aurora are provisioned with the best practice security policies like **encryption at rest**.
-* Certificate management happpens on the cloud provider like AWS certificate manager and required SSL and TLS configurations adopted that are recommended by the cloud provider.
+* Certificate management happpens on the cloud provider like AWS Certificate Manager (**ACM**) and required SSL and TLS configurations adopted that are recommended by the cloud provider.